4.46.4

 Name Description

 cancelGuidedTour(id: string) Cancels an active guided tour by its unique identifier.
 This method stops the tour sequence immediately and returns a Promise that resolves when the tour has been cancelled.
-If the tour is not found, it logs an error to the console.

 completeGuidedTour(id: string) Marks a guided tour as completed by its unique identifier.
 This method ends the tour sequence and returns a Promise that resolves when the tour has been completed.
-If the tour is not found, it logs an error to the console.

 Properties